Large deviation principle and thermodynamic limit of chemical master equation via nonlinear semigroup: Wellposedness of CME and backward equation via nonlinear semigroup

 \subsection{Existence and uniqueness of semigroup solution to the backward equation}

-Combining the existence results and barrier estimates in Section \ref{sec:upwind}, we obtain the existence and uniqueness of the solution to backward Euler scheme \eqref{bEuler}.
-This, together with the nonexpansive property of the resolvent $J_{\Delta t, h} = (I - \Delta t H_{\V})^{-1}$ in Lemma \ref{lem_nonexp_d} implies that $-H_{\V}$ is a maximal accretive operator.
-Precisely, define the space
+Combining the existence results and barrier estimates in Section \ref{sec:upwind}, we obtain the existence and uniqueness of the solution to the backward Euler scheme \eqref{bEuler}.
+This, together with the nonexpansive property of the resolvent $J_{\Delta t, h} = (I - \Delta t H_{\V})^{-1}$ in Lemma \ref{lem_nonexp_d}, implies that $-H_{\V}$ is a maximal accretive operator.
+Precisely, we first use the one-point Alexandroff compactification $\Omega_{\V}^*=\Omega_{\V} \cup \{\infty\}$ of $\Omega_{\V}$ \cite{Kelley} to define the Banach space

 and a subspace

 Define